The Fascinating Physics Behind Interstellar Travel

 Fission

-A nuclear reaction in which a heavy atomic nucleus splits into smaller parts, releasing a significant amount of energy.
+A nuclear reaction where a heavy atomic nucleus splits into smaller parts, releasing significant energy.

 Fusion

-The process of combining light atomic nuclei (like hydrogen) into heavier ones (like helium), releasing energy.
-It's the energy source of stars.
+The process of combining light atomic nuclei (like hydrogen) into heavier ones (like helium) to release energy, powering stars.

 Gamma Factor (γ)

-A component of Einstein’s special relativity that describes how time, length, and mass change as an object's speed approaches the speed of light.
+A component of Einstein’s special relativity that describes changes in time, length, and mass as an object's speed approaches light speed.

 General Relativity